leonardbereska/leonardbereska.github.io/_posts/2024-07-10-mechinterpreview.md

 #### Neurons as Computational Units?

 In the architecture of neural networks, neurons are the natural computational units, potentially representing individual features.
-Within a neural network representation $$h\in \mathbb{R}^n$$, the $$n$$ basis directions are called neurons.
+Within a neural network representation $h\in \mathbb{R}^n$, the $n$ basis directions are called neurons.
 For a neuron to be meaningful, the basis directions must functionally differ from other directions in the representation, forming a {% term privileged basis %} -- where the basis vectors are architecturally distinguished within the neural network layer from arbitrary directions in activation space, as shown in [Figure 3](#fig:privileged).
 Typical non-linear activation functions privilege the basis directions formed by the neurons, making it meaningful to analyze individual neurons <d-cite key="elhage_toy_2022"></d-cite>.
 Analyzing neurons can give insights into a network's functionality <d-cite key="sajjad_neuronlevel_2022,mu_compositional_2020,dai_knowledge_2022,ghorbani_neuron_2020,voita_neurons_2023,durrani_analyzing_2020,goh_multimodal_2021,bills_language_2023,huang_rigorously_2023"></d-cite>.

 #### Monosemantic and Polysemantic Neurons